Table of Contents

 – Jen Wong, Chief Business Officer, PopSugar (Src)

-And in just three years, the publisher grew its branded content deals by 85% and 60% of revenue was coming through the content studio.
+And in just three years, the publisher grew its branded content deals by 85%, and 60% of revenue came through the content studio.
 The question is how?
 By improving the tech stack that fueled The Bakery.

 PopSugar built TrendRank, an analytical tool that measured the audience and their intended data from the website, social channel, and ShopStyle.
-Not only this, TrendRank monitored the social shares across a few other publishers in order to identify the topics that are more likely to go viral.
+Not only this, TrendRank monitored the social shares across a few other publishers to identify the topics more likely to go viral.

 Image Source: Mumbrella.com.au

-Based on the analysis, the publisher broke down the content and audience data into relevant segments that would match the brand’s objectives.
-By implementing this strategy, PopSugar had seen a 40% uplift in brand awareness across its campaigns (Src).
+Based on the analysis, the publisher broke down the content and audience data into relevant segments matching the brand’s objectives.
+By implementing this strategy, PopSugar saw a 40% uplift in brand awareness across its campaigns (Src).

 Getting started with Facebook native videos

-It was 2014 when native videos on Facebook were taking over and seemed to be the trend of social media back then.
-Till now, Popsugar had a simple video strategy where it focused on sharing the videos on popsugar.com and its YouTube channel.
+It was 2014 when native videos on Facebook took over and seemed to be the social media trend back then.
+Until now, Popsugar had a simple video strategy focused on sharing videos on popsugar.com and its YouTube channel.

-However, looking at the growth of videos on Facebook, the publisher jumped on the bandwagon and well, nailed it.
+However, looking at the growth of videos on Facebook, the publisher jumped on the bandwagon and nailed it.
 And over the next couple of months, PopSugar saw a huge spike in video viewership.
-To be specific, the video views on Facebook grew from 20,000 (in October 2014) to 14.3 million (in March 2015).
+Specifically, the video views on Facebook grew from 20,000 (in October 2014) to 14.3 million (in March 2015).

 This made the publisher give a lot of weight to what Facebook calls “native” videos and implement a major change to PopSugar’s video strategy.
-Since then, PopSugar creates over 150 videos per month, optimizes them for the specific platform e.g. shorter autoplay clips without sound, and text with graphics.
+Since then, PopSugar has created over 150 videos per month and optimizes them for the specific platform, e.g., shorter autoplay clips without sound and text with graphics.

 – David Grant, President, PopSugar Studios (Src)